Killing of Daunte Wright: Civil lawsuits

 Makeshift memorial to Daunte Wright in Brooklyn Center, Minnesota, December 9, 2021.

 Wright's family hired civil rights attorney Benjamin Crump, who represented the family of George Floyd in a settlement with the City of Minneapolis.
 They also obtained representation from attorneys Anthony Romanucci and Jeff Storms.
 In mid 2022, the City of Brooklyn Center settled a lawsuit brought by Wright's family and agreed to pay million to them, the third largest civil rights wrongful death settlement in Minnesota, and the largest outside of Minneapolis.
-Terms of the settlement required the city to make changes to policing policies and improve office training, and to establish a permanent memorial to Wright at the site of a temporary one that emerged in the days after his death.
+Terms of the settlement required the city to make changes to policing policies and improve officer training, and to establish a permanent memorial to Wright at the site of a temporary one that emerged in the days after his death.